Jacob-J-Richards/DS_DA_Projects/Delinquency/ReadMe.md

 ## Residual Deviance: 3209.206
 ## AIC: 3219.206
 ```
+## Evaluate Model on New Data and Check Accuracy

-Evaluating the accuracy of the model by the AUC and ROC curve resulting from the model being evaluated on the testing data.
+Testing the accuracy of the model by the AUC and ROC curve resulting from the model being evaluated on the testing data.

 ``` r